Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi theory

-where $C(\omega)$ is a constant concerning $\psi$, yet with a possible dependence on $\omega$.
-Equation (\ref{eq:nd-cond-with-C}) means that $D$ oscillators accumulate at phases with low varying-rate and are not easily found at phases where instantaneous frequencies have high values.
+where $C(\omega)$ is a constant with respect to $\psi$ but possibly depending on $\omega$.
+Eq. (\ref{eq:nd-cond-with-C}) means that $D$ oscillators accumulate at phases with low variation rates (low instantaneous frequencies) and are less probable to be found at phases with high variation rates (high instantaneous frequencies).